mark2devel/mark2/README.md

 ## Common Issues

-### `ServerStarted` event does not run scripts properly.
+### `ServerStarted` event does not run scripts properly

 This can happen due to the done message in the prompt from starting the server not being caught.
 Edit the `mark2.properties` in the server directory and add a line like the following that matches the "Done" message for when the server fully starts.

 A typical done message regex looks like this: `mark2.service.process.done-pattern=\\[(.*?)\\]: Done \\(([0-9]*\.?[0-9]*)s\\)\\!.*`

 ### mark2 says server may have crashed or is not responding

 The regex for the unknown command message is broken.
 In order to set it for that server, edit the `mark2.properties` in the server directory and add a line like the following that matches the unknown command message:

 `plugin.monitor.crash-unknown-cmd-message=\\[(.*?)\\]: Unknown command.*`

 ### Player list on the right hand side is empty

 This happens when the join/quit regexes are not set properly for that server.
 Edit the `mark2.properties` in the server directory and add a line like the following that matches the join/quit messages in the console:

 Typical join regex: `mark2.regex.join=\\[(.*)\\]: (?P<username>[A-Za-z0-9_]{1,16}).*\\[\/(?P<ip>[0-9.:%]*)\\] logged in with entity id .+`

 Typical leave regex: `mark2.regex.quit=\\[(.*)\\]: (?P<username>[A-Za-z0-9_]{1,16}) lost connection: (?P<reason>.+)`

-### Missing process information in the right side panel

-This usually happens when the `psutils` module is installed incorrectly or for the wrong python version.
-You should double check you installed it properly using `pip install psutil` on ubunutu or install it manually in the python 2 environment